 What Condé Nast doesn’t say is that besides the freshest oysters, crab, shrimp, and sea urchin, the Swan also serves frosty Anchor Steam on draft and some of the best sourdough bread I’ve ever eaten.
 And they only take cash.

-I'm one of those impatient people who hates to wait in line.
-Yet I happily on Polk Street in the perpetual queue waiting for one of the few barstools to open up.
-I've never been there exactly at opening time, but I bet there's a line then too.
-I've never seen the Swan Oyster Depot without a line out front.
+I’m one of those impatient people who hates to wait in line.
+Yet I happily on Polk Street in the perpetual queue waiting for one of barstools to open up.
+I’ve never been there exactly at opening time, but I bet there’s a line then too.
+I’ve never seen the Swan Oyster Depot without a line out front.

 As far as I’m concerned, the Swan Oyster Depot has it all – great food, great service, a great location, and a great story.
 But one thing they don’t have is a digital strategy.
 How do I know this?
 There’s a hand-written sign on the wall that told me so.